crystalio303/housing-practice/README.md

-# housing-practice
+### King County Washington State Housing

-King County Washington State Housing
+This is practice using Python for Exploratory Data Analysis.